kHarshit/kHarshit.github.io/_posts/2019-08-09-quick-intro-to-semantic-segmentation.md

 Suppose you've an image, consisting of cats.
 You want to classify every pixel of the image as cat or background.
 This process is called semantic segmentation.

 One of the ways to do so is to use a **Fully Convolutional Network (FCN)** i.e. you stack a bunch of convolutional layers in a encoder-decoder fashion.
-The encoder downsamples the image using strided convolution giving a compressed feature representation of the image, and the decoder upsamples the image using methods like transpose convolution to give the segmented output.
+The encoder downsamples the image using strided convolution giving a compressed feature representation of the image, and the decoder upsamples the image using methods like transpose convolution to give the segmented output *([Read more about downsampling and upsampling]({% post_url 2019-02-15-autoencoder:-downsampling-and-upsampling %}))*.

 <img src="/img/segmentation_fcn.png" style="display: block; margin: auto; width: auto; max-width: 100%;">